danieldonoghue/vault-sync-operator/README.md

 # Vault Sync Operator

-A Kubernetes operator that automatically syncs secrets from Kubernetes to HashiCorp Vault using annotations on Deployments.
+A Kubernetes operator that automatically syncs secrets from Kubernetes to HashiCorp Vault using annotations on Deployments and Secrets.

 ## Overview

-The Vault Sync Operator watches for Kubernetes Deployments with specific annotations and automatically pushes the referenced secrets to HashiCorp Vault.
+The Vault Sync Operator watches for Kubernetes Deployments and Secrets with specific annotations and automatically pushes the referenced secrets to HashiCorp Vault.
 It uses Vault's Kubernetes authentication backend for secure authentication.

 ## Features

-- **Automatic Secret Synchronization**: Sync Kubernetes secrets to Vault based on deployment annotations
+- **Automatic Secret Synchronization**: Sync Kubernetes secrets to Vault based on deployment or secret annotations
+- **Multiple Sync Modes**: Support for both Deployment-based and direct Secret-based synchronization
 - **Kubernetes Authentication**: Uses Vault's Kubernetes auth backend for secure authentication
 - **Selective Secret Keys**: Choose specific keys from secrets to sync to Vault
 - **Key Prefixing**: Add prefixes to secret keys when storing in Vault
-- **Cleanup on Deletion**: Automatically removes secrets from Vault when deployments are deleted
+- **Cleanup on Deletion**: Automatically removes secrets from Vault when deployments or secrets are deleted
 - **RBAC Support**: Proper Kubernetes RBAC permissions for secure operation

 ## Quick Start